What are whitebait?

 In spring, whitebait make their way upstream from the sea, swimming near the river’s edge.
 Large shoals are referred to as runs.
 Big runs often follow floods, a few days after the water clears – usually in the daytime on a rising tide.

-Whitebait are the juveniles of five species:
+Whitebait are the juveniles of six species:

 - īnanga (Galaxias maculatus)